The Bullo-dong Tomb Park boasts as the first tomb park

 easy to miss from the main road, once you see this complex for yourself, you'll

 realize how big it is.
 From the main parking lot, it doesn't seem like a lot of

 tombs, but more than two-hundred have been unearthed that date back as early as

 the 5th century.
 Each one is numbered with a stone block.

 monuments have since been restored and put on display like so.
 While it may be

-quite tempting to get a cool picture on top of one of these, we would recommend
+quite tempting to get a cool picture on top of one of these, I recommend

 sticking to the main path so no one gets in trouble.
 Also, you never know if

 one of these could be one step away from crumbling right under your feet.
 As

 you can see the area has been well-preserved, and while there are hundreds of